 List of security features, grouped by category (access, authentication, etc.).

-Concepts and tasks for controlling site access through network policies and IP whitelisting/blacklisting.
+Concepts and tasks for controlling site access through network policies and to allow or block IP addresses.

 Use AWS PrivateLink to secure private/direct communication between Snowflake and your other VPCs.